Leatherman (vagabond): Life

 The Leatherman was well known in Connecticut.
 He was reliable in his rounds, and people would have food ready for him, which he often ate on their doorsteps.
-Ten towns along the Leatherman's route passed ordinances exempting him from the state "tramp law" passed in 1879.
+Ten towns along the Leatherman's route passed ordinances exempting him from the Connecticut state "tramp law" passed in 1879.

-Health
+Health and death

 The Leatherman survived blizzards and other foul weather by heating his rock shelters with fire.
-Indeed, while his face was reported to be frostbitten at times during the winter, by the time of his death he had not lost any fingers, unlike other tramps of the time and area.
+While his face was frostbitten at times during the winter, by the time of his death he had not lost any fingers, unlike other tramps of the time and area.

 The Connecticut Humane Society had him arrested and hospitalized in 1888, which resulted in a diagnosis of "sane except for an emotional affliction", after which he was released, as he had money and desired freedom.
-He ultimately died from cancer of the mouth due to tobacco use.
+He ultimately died from cancer of the mouth.
 His body was found on March 24, 1889, in his Saw Mill Woods cave on the farm of George Dell in the town of Mount Pleasant, New York, near Ossining.